cirosantilli/dotfiles/README.md

     git add files/
     git commit -m 'Init.'

-and the files under will be replaced by hard links to the ones in your home.
+and the files under `files/` will be replaced by hard links to the ones in your home.

 #Developing

 Whenever you make changes to the script on the host, copy and run it again on the guest with:

     cd && rm -rf dotfiles/ && cp -r /vagrant/ dotfiles/ && cd dotfiles && ./install.sh

+Copying has to be done because hard links cannot be made from host to guest.